Machine versus Human Attention in Deep Reinforcement Learning Tasks: Related Work

 \section{Related Work}

-\emph{Human vs. machine attention in vision and language tasks.} Human expert's gaze is very efficient and accurate for solving vision tasks.
-The peak angular speed of the human eye during a saccade (fast, jumping eye movement) reaches up to 900 degrees per second~\cite{robinson1964mechanics}.
+\paragraph{Human vs. machine attention in vision and language tasks.} Human experts' gaze is very efficient and accurate for solving vision tasks.
+The peak angular speed of the human eye during a saccade reaches up to 900 degrees per second~\cite{robinson1964mechanics}.
 This allows humans to move their foveae to the right place at the right time to attend to important features~\cite{diaz2013saccades}.
 Therefore, human expert's gaze serves as a good standard in many vision-related tasks for evaluating machine attention, or as a learning target for training machine attention~\cite{qiuxia2020understanding,zhang2020human}.
-This approach is widely used in computer vision, see Nguyen et al.~\citeyearpar{nguyen2018attentive} for a review.
+This approach is widely used in computer vision, see Nguyen et al.~\cite{nguyen2018attentive} for a review.
 For example, visual saliency researchers train DNNs to predict human visual attention.
 Saliency research is a well-developed field and we direct interested readers to recent review papers~\cite{borji2015salient,bylinskii2016should,he2019understanding,bylinskii2019different}.
 One such paper has compared visual saliency models with human visual attention~\cite{lai2019human}.
 In vision-related language tasks, such as image captioning and visual question answering, it was found that the saliency maps of DNN models are different from human attention~\cite{das2017human,tavakoli2017paying,he2019human}.
 Understanding and quantifying such differences have provided insights on the performance, especially in failure scenarios, of these vision-language models.